 As part of the United Nations Food and Agriculture Organization (FAO), the International Plant Protection Convention (IPPC) has developed standards to be used in international trade known as International Standards for Phytosanitary Measures (ISPMs).
-The application of these standards are designed to protect forests and ecosystems by reducing the likelihood of non-native pest infestations, preventing both loss of species diversity as well as economic losses associated with the costs of pest eradication and control.
+The application of these standards is designed to protect forests and ecosystems by reducing the likelihood of non-native pest infestations, preventing both loss of species diversity as well as economic losses associated with the costs of pest eradication and control.

-International trade using wood packaging material (WPM), which includes wood pallets, containers and dunnage material, is managed through a set of phytosanitary measures referred to as ISPM-15.
+International trade using wood packaging material (WPM), which includes wood pallets, containers, and dunnage material, is managed through a set of phytosanitary measures referred to as ISPM-15.
 The purpose of the ISPM-15 program is to significantly reduce the spread of pests by mandating the use of wood that has been treated prior to shipment in a manner that destroys all regulated pests in the wood.

 Countries that adopt the ISPM-15 standard agree that all imports and exports must be treated according to the standard and marked in the proper manner.
 Currently, there are three options for certified treatment: conventional heat treatment (HT), dielectric heating (DH) and methyl bromide fumigation (MB), all of which are permitted in the United States.
 Only heat treatment and dielectric heating treatments are allowed in Canada.